Written by: Andrea Mulder-Slater

 Show students examples of Pysanky (Ukrainian Easter Eggs).
 You can use this website as a reference: https://www.globetrottinkids.com/pysanky-ukrainian-easter-eggs/

-Then, using oil pastels, children will draw their own decorative Easter eggs on construction paper.
+Then, using oil pastels, children will write their own decorative Easter eggs on construction paper.

 Encourage them to build the image up slowly, bit by bit.